v310r/OpenGL_Journey/README.md

  ![image](https://github.com/v310r/LearnOpenGL/assets/80487632/213ffa91-64b1-4133-ae1f-164e51295438)

-     Then, open LearnOpenGL solution and add glfm reference to the LearnOpenGL project
+     Then run GenerateProject.bat.
+Next -> open LearnOpenGL solution and add glfm reference to the LearnOpenGL project.

 ![image](https://github.com/v310r/LearnOpenGL/assets/80487632/34be7375-af83-4d8d-8972-0adc764bb01d)

-     And you should already be ready to compile and run the program :D
+     And you should already be ready to compile and run the program :D.